muratk3n/thirdwave/en/README.md

 ---

-BTC is absolutely the expression of the naivete of the common tech dipshit - bright, shiny object-ist, unaware of landscape, soc ecosystem, side effects, etc..
+BTC is absolutely the expression of the naivete coming from common tech dipshit - bright, shiny object loving, unaware of landscape, soc ecosystem, side effects, etc..

 ---